brickpulsehq/brickpulse-valuator/README.md

 A browser-based LEGO minifigure lot appraiser, powered by the Anthropic Claude API.
 Drop in lot photos, get back per-figure identification, tier classification, condition flags, value ranges, and a buy/pass recommendation against a configurable cost rule.

-Built as a PWA — installs to iPhone home screen and Mac dock like a native app.
+Built as a PWA — installs to home screen and dock like a native app.
 Runs entirely in the browser; no backend, no server-side state, API key lives in `localStorage` per device.

 ![BrickPulse Valuator](icon-512.png)